interrogator/corpkit/README.md

 >>> each_speaker = corpus.interrogate(W, wordlists.closedclass, just_speakers=spkrs)
 ```

-There is also `just_speakers = 'each'`, which will be automatically expanded to include every speaker name found in the corpus.
+There is also `just_speakers='each'`, which will be automatically expanded to include every speaker name found in the corpus.

 <a name="multiple-queries"></a>
 #### Multiple queries